 Bagdad Cafe Newberry Springs

-Next is the is the town of Newberry Springs, and a Route 66 survivor — the Bagdad Cafe — still a famous watering hole and eatery for travelers today.
-Near Bagdad are the remains of the towns of Fenner and Essex, where travelers can still see the post office and the ruins of an old gas station.
+Next is Newberry Springs, and a Route 66 survivor — the Bagdad Cafe — still a famous watering hole and eatery for travelers today.
+Near Bagdad are the remains of Fenner and Essex’s towns, where travelers can still see the post office and the ruins of an old gas station.

 Amboy Crater National Natural Landmark

-Amboy Crater has a paved parking lot these days before you used to have to park on the side of the highway.
+Amboy Crater has a paved parking lot these days before you used to park on the side of the highway.
 It’s about a four-mile round-trip hike to Amboy Crater and back from the trailhead.
 We recommend only this hike during the fall or spring.
-During the summer 100 degree temperature is the norm and there is no shade.
+During the summer, 100 degrees temperature is the norm, and there is no shade.